 When to tell us

-What to do when you are acquiring another authorised body
+What to do when you are closing due to being acquired by another authorised body

 We do not need to approve an acquisition.
-But you may need to make applications or tell us about the changes to your authorised body.
+But you may need to tell us about the changes to your firm or authorised body.

 There is no fee for this notification.